 How to Apply

 Submissions to apply for the program must be postmarked or delivered to the park no later than April 15th (the submission are due on April 15 every year).
 No emailed submissions will be accepted.
-The selections will be made and all applicants notified of the outcome as soon as possible.
+The selections will be made and all applicants notified by email of the outcome no later than mid June.

 A complete submission includes the following items, contained in a single envelope or padded mailer:

 1. Your resume of no more than two pages (4 copies).
 Please include an email address.

 2. An appropriate sample of your recent work:

-3. A statement of what you hope to gain from a residency at Sleeping Bear Dunes National Lakeshore and a statement of your willingness to present a program for the public and to interact with visitors while at work in the field (4 copies).
+3. A statement of what you hope to gain from a residency at Sleeping Bear Dunes National Lakeshore and a description of how you will engage the public through your program and interact with visitors while at work in the field (4 copies).
 Please make sure your name is on your statement.